Quasiparticle spectra of supersolid lattice gases at near-resonant Rydberg-dressing

 In this work we present an experimentally feasible method to significantly increase $\tau$ in a two-dimensional system and discuss the spectral properties of such a system at near-resonant Rydberg excitation.
-For a finite system with repulsive Rydberg interactions the fraction of Rydberg excitations in the bulk is vastly reduced due to the interaction-induced mean-field shift of the detuning \cite{Geissler2017}, while it becomes significant at the boundary.
+In a finite system with repulsive Rydberg interactions the bulk Rydberg fraction is vastly reduced due to the interaction-induced mean-field shift of the detuning \cite{Geissler2017}, while it becomes significant at the boundary.
 Thus, the avalanche is primarily triggered there.
 We therefore propose to exploit the spatial inhomogeneity of the driving laser to achieve a strong reduction of the Rydberg fraction in the boundary region, even below bulk values (see Fig.~\ref{fig:trapped_SS}).

 \paragraph*{System}